Alachisoft/NosDB-Samples/samples/dotnet/EFMusicStore/README.md

 ### Introduction

-A sample application for using enityframework with music store database This sample is a modification of the Microsoft's aspnet MusicStore application
+This is sample application is a modified version of Microsoft's Aspnet MusicStore (https://github.com/aspnet/MusicStore) for using NosDB Enityframework Core provider with "MusicStore" database.

 > **Note:** If you are unfamiliar with Git and GitHub, you can download the entire collection as a
 > [ZIP file](https://github.com/Alachisoft/NosDB-Samples/archive/master.zip).